Overcoming rigidity: flexible aliphatic ligand backbones as a standard for the alkoxycarbonylation of alkenes

 Abstract

-In this study, we present significant advancement for the palladium catalysed alkoxycarbonylation of aliphatic olefins.
+In this study, we present a significant advancement in palladium catalysed alkoxycarbonylation of aliphatic olefins.
 A comparison of privileged bidentate phosphines with different ligand backbones was conducted.
-Therefore it can be inferred that L3, with its propyl backbone, is capable of challenging the state of the art systems (L1, L2).
-This ligand is particularly well suited for ester synthesis from simple alkenes with industrial relevance and challenging alkenes having internal or multiple double bonds.
-In comparison with the other tested ligands, L3 facilitates more efficient synthesis and scaling up.
+Therefore, it can be inferred that L3, with its propyl backbone, is capable of challenging the state-of-the-art systems (L1 and L2).
+This ligand is particularly well-suited for ester synthesis from simple alkenes with industrial relevance and challenging alkenes having internal or multiple double bonds.
+In comparison with the other tested ligands, L3 facilitates more efficient synthesis and scale-up.

 Supplementary files